 - Please select either the 32 or 64-bit system depending on which your computer is using.

-- Double-click on the installer file downloaded from the website and select run.
+- Double-click on the installer file downloaded from the website (should be named setup.exe) and select run.
+This will take anywhere from 30 seconds to 1 minute to launch

-- At the end, a dialog box will open saying that your Antivirus Definitions are too old.
-(This may not happen if you are installing over SAV 10.
-Click to close this box.
+- At the end, a dialog box will open saying that your Antivirus Definitions are too old and a live update will automatically start.

 - Check to make sure that LiveUpdate ran by default: